Christian Deceptions: Invent, Amend, Discard

 Conventions as to who may enter churches have also changed.
 People are no longer allowed to set up shop in churches, as they did in medieval times, and dogs no longer roam freely inside the naves as they once did.
 Changing moral concepts are highlighted by the bouncers at St Peter's in Rome, who refuse admission to women with bare arms, despite the fact that inside are numerous nude female statues, including a famous one of a papal mistress (now fitted with a discreet metal corset).

 Few, if any, practices have been consistently upheld since apostolic times, just as few, if any, doctrines have been consistently taught since those times.
 There would be nothing remarkable about an ordinary organisation changing its teachings and practices to suit current conditions.
-In the case of the Christian Church, however, such changes are remarkable because they undermine the Churches" claims to represent a perfect, infallible and unchanging God here in an otherwise imperfect, flawed and ever-changing world.
+In the case of the Christian Church, however, such changes are remarkable because they undermine the Churches' claims to represent a perfect, infallible and unchanging God here in an otherwise imperfect, flawed and ever-changing world.

 It is difficult to believe that Churches were right to execute thousands of people in the past for their opinions, while they make no effort now to punish people with identical opinions — and have even adopted some of those opinions themselves.